ericdfournier/corridor/README.md

 #Benchmarking#

 Two benchmark suites have been developed for this package.
-The first in a single run benchmark.
-Which evaluates the performance of the algorithm for a contrived problem specification on a particular machine given a single set of evolutionary runtime parameters.
+The first is a single run benchmark which evaluates the performance of the algorithm for a contrived problem specification on a particular machine given a single set of evolutionary runtime parameters.
 This "Single" suite is usefull for getting a feel for the scaling relationships between population size, runtime, and solution quality.
-The second benchmark suite is a Monte Carlo based simulation which takes are particular population size setting and uses repeated solution runs to deliver an estimate of the expected variation in average solution qaulity between runs due to the stochastic nature of the evolutionary optimization process.
+The second benchmark suite is a Monte Carlo based simulation which takes are particular population size setting and uses repeated solution runs.
+This "MonteCarlo" suite is useful for generating an estimate of the expected variation in average solution qaulity between runs due to the stochastic nature of the evolutionary optimization process.
 Sample usage of both benchmark suites are provided below.

 ##Single Benchmark Examples##